maxmax65/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk showing_histogram_on_completed_data](figure/showing_histogram_on_completed_data-1.png)

-As already shown in the above histogram also in this dataset with missing values reconstructed, the values of the  median = `11015` and of the mean =  `10821.2` of the total number of steps per day are still quite close, but less than those of the dataset with NAs.
-The new values calculated on the "reconstructed dataset" are greater that the correspondent values calculated on the dataset with NAs; it shows  that the missing values are more concentrated in those days of the week that, on average, have a greater number of steps.
+As already shown in the above histogram also in this dataset with imputed values, the median (= `11015`) and the mean (=  `10821.2`) of the total number of steps per day are still quite close, but less than those of the dataset with NAs.
+As the following table shows, the new values calculated on the "reconstructed dataset" (with imputed values) are greater that the correspondent values calculated on the original dataset with NAs.

 ```r